 - Parcels are self-contained and installed in a versioned directory, which means that multiple versions of a given parcel can be installed side-by-side.
 You can then designate one of these installed versions as the active one.
 With packages, only one package can be installed at a time so there is no distinction between what is installed and what is active. - You can install parcels at any location in the filesystem.
 They are installed by default in /opt/cloudera/parcels.
-In contrast, packages are installed in /usr/lib. - When you install from the Parcels page, Cloudera Manager automatically downloads, distributes, and activates the correct parcel for the operating system running on each host in the cluster.
-All CDH hosts that make up a logical cluster need to run on the same major OS release to be covered by Cloudera Support.
-Cloudera Manager needs to run on the same OS release as one of the CDH clusters it manages, to be covered by Cloudera Support.
-The risk of issues caused by running different minor OS releases is considered lower than the risk of running different major OS releases.
-Cloudera recommends running the same minor release cross-cluster, because it simplifies issue tracking and supportability.
-You can, however, use RHEL/Centos 7.2 as the operating system for gateway hosts.
-See Operating System Support for Gateway Hosts (CDH 5.11 and higher only).
+In contrast, packages are installed in /usr/lib. - · When you install from the Parcels page, Cloudera Manager automatically downloads, distributes, and activates the correct parcel for the operating system running on each host in the cluster.
+All CDH and Cloudera Manager hosts that make up a logical cluster need to run on the same major OS release to be covered by Cloudera Support.